 As a result, the Digital Finance Cloud can power insights and workflows for a diverse set of business users, including Finance, sales, marketing, operations, human resources and IT professionals, embedding our platform more deeply in our customers' organizations and their critical business processes.
-By unifying those business processes within our platform and data model, enterprises can eliminate departmental silos, enable crossfunctional collaboration and further enrich enterprise-wide visibility while reducing technical debt.
+By unifying those business processes within our platform and data model, enterprises can eliminate departmental silos, enable cross-functional collaboration and further enrich enterprise-wide visibility while reducing technical debt.

 To enable our customers to rapidly expand the use of our platform as their business needs evolve, the OneStream Solution Exchange allows them to discover, download and configure additional applications built by OneStream and many of the applications built by our development partners.
-We launched the OneStream Solution Exchange in 2023 and currently provide almost 90 first-party and third-party developed applications, demonstrating our continued pace of innovation and ability to deliver vertical specific applications.
+We launched the OneStream Solution Exchange in 2023 and currently provide more than 90 first-party and third-party developed applications, demonstrating our continued pace of innovation and ability to deliver vertical specific applications.
 The OneStream Solution Exchange includes both applications available to our customers at no additional cost, as well as fee-based applications built by us or our partners.

 Our customers include global enterprises, mid-market organizations and government entities.
-We had 1,388 customers as of December 31, 2023, increasing from 1,148 customers as of December 31, 2022.
+We had 1,423 customers as of March 31, 2024, increasing from 1,148 customers as of December 31, 2022.
 Our customers are in a broad range of industries, including industrials and manufacturing, healthcare and life sciences, consumer and retail, financial services, construction and real estate, government and education, as well as technology, media and communications.
-We believe our ability to address the needs of the world's most complex organizations is evidenced by the fact that more than 50 of the Fortune 500 companies rely on OneStream as of December 31, 2023.
-As of December 31, 2022 and 2023, 6% and 5% of our total customers were Fortune 500 constituents and collectively accounted for 14% of our software revenue in both years.
+We believe our ability to address the needs of the world's most complex organizations is evidenced by the fact that more than 75 of the Fortune 500 companies rely on OneStream as of March 31, 2024.
+As of March 31, 2023 and 2024, 6% and 5% of our total customers were Fortune 500 constituents and collectively accounted for 14% and 15% of our software revenue in the periods then ended.